Ruby-L-i-n/Search/README.md

 # Search
-re-implement a front end for Google’s homepage
+This is a project from online course CS50 web programming The aim is to design and re-implement a front-end for Google Search, Google Image Search, and Google Advanced Search.